mozilla/webmaker-login-ux/README.md

 ### Password reset

-Add "?uid=user&resetCode=topsecretcode" to the url to trigger the password reset flow.
+Add `?uid=user&resetCode=topsecretcode` to the url to trigger the password reset flow.
 Change the values of uid and resetCode to cause a failed reset request.